bkloppenborg/liboi/README.md

     cd build
     cmake ..
     make

+If you have installed a library in a non-standard location, please see the [Overriding library locations][] section below.
 If you have any errors in the compilation steps, please contact us.
 (If you are on a Apple machine be sure to set the `export` lines mentioned above!)

 ## Overriding library locations